ctrlo/GADS/changelist.md

   - Added security marking - this can be set at admin, instance (table), and report level
 - Made creation of views clearer
 - Added searchable dropdowns to view filters
+- Multi-value displays are now clearer for string values

 ## Fixes